 The organization’s productivity increases as it becomes more flexible with IT.
 Citizen development reduces the IT backlog and enables it to focus on more critical issues that are more complex to understand, such as enterprise-wide applications, core system extensions, and legacy modernization.

 Over the past 5 years, shadow IT has increased considerably. when it is left unsupervised, it can become a mess. citizen development can aid IT as a program that can be monitored with IT being given the control and visibility they require to govern the security and quality of the applications.

-Since technology in the business environment is moving at such a fast pace, in order to keep up with it, IT has to ensure that applications and programs for the consumption by internal and external stakeholders are accordingly updated and new ones are created.
-The employees will have to be consistently informed and trained with these softwares as and when they upgrade.
+Since technology in the business environment is moving at such a fast pace, in order to keep up with it, IT has to ensure that applications and programs for consumption by internal and external stakeholders are accordingly updated, and new ones are created.
+The employees will have to be consistently informed and trained with this software as and when they upgrade.

 For the new learnings to be conveyed to the employees, management will have to thoroughly understand the applications created and their consequent upgrades; additionally, lessons will have to be built by management about the platforms to relay the same learnings to the staff.

-In the end, it is very evident that the pros outweigh the cons and in the question between citizen developer vs. professional developer, citizen development seems like the way to go for a better future of the company.
+It is very important to understand the pros and cons of citizen development.
+It is evident that the pros outweigh the cons, and in the question of citizen developers vs. professional developers, citizen development seems like the way to go for a better future for the company.
 The movement in its name is succeeding and will continue to innovate in the coming years.

 The IT backlog and monitoring of shadow IT can be done with widespread citizen developers in an organization to reduce the load off of IT and further digital transformation.
-Low-code no-code platforms are very essential for citizen developers to be able to create applications.
+Low-code, no-code platforms are essential for citizen developers to be able to create applications.

 Quixy is a no-code platform that companies can leverage for this use.
-Based on the benefits mentioned earlier, if you want to attempt to take the right step forward for your business, you can contact us for a free trial!
+Based on the benefits mentioned earlier, Get Started Today!
+Empower your organization with automation and customized app development without coding.